Moving with Dogs – Tips on How to Move Man’s Best Friend

 Introduce Your Dog to Your New Home

 Before you move in and start unpacking things, visit the future living space with your dog.
 Show them all the rooms and help them explore the new home.
 If you can, spend a few hours together to help them get familiar with the strange environment and things.
 Are you relocating to the suburbs to a house with a big backyard?
 Introducing the outdoor area is also crucial since dogs like exploring and marking their territory to feel more comfortable.

 During this training, try to speak in a pleasant tone and stay calm.
 They can be confused by the new arrangement of rooms furnished with strange things without familiar odors.
 Moving into a smaller home might also be confusing for them, so make sure your pet gets its corner as soon as possible.
 This is especially important if you own a cat as well because those are all the common moving mistakes pet owners tend to make.
 By just staying calm, you are sending them a sign that this is a safe space.

 How to Introduce Your Dog to Other Pets

-Maybe the most challenging part of relocation is confronting your pup with another dog.
-To avoid any risk or unpredictable moments, arrange a meeting on neutral territory before the move.
+Maybe the most challenging and stressful part of relocation is confronting your pup with another dog.
+To avoid any risk or unpredictable moments you would want to arrange a meeting on neutral territory before the move, like a park.
 Throughout the walk, organize a playtime to determine their similarities and differences.
 Also, use a leash and head halter to control them.
-If you’re getting a new dog, provide separate feeding and sleeping areas to avoid possible competition struggle, at least at first.
+If you’re getting a new dog, provide separate feeding and sleeping areas to avoid any sign of competition struggle, at least at first.
 During and after the initial familiarization period, the dogs will probably get used to each other.

-Be aware that staying completely stress-free during the relocation is not possible neither for you nor your furry friend.
-What you can do, however, is to provide all the necessary conditions to reduce anxiety.
-To avoid panic and chaos, try to organize your time and make priorities when it comes to packing and other moving-related tasks.
+Be aware that staying completely stress-free during the relocation is not possible neither for you nor your dog.
+What you can do, however, is to provide all the necessary conditions to reduce anxiety in your future home.
+To avoid panic and chaos, try to organize your schedule and make priorities when it comes to obtaining packing materials for moving and other moving-related tasks.